 As with goodwill, management must apply IAS 36 to determine if there is a requirement to impair the value of each investment and the policy is set out in note 1 of the parent company financial statements.
 Where the expected future economic benefit is less than the asset value there is a requirement to impair to fair value.
+There is a risk that the key assumptions such as revenue growth, terminal growth rate, variability of costs and discount rates used in the impairment review model are not appropriate.

+We addressed this risk by obtaining, reviewing and challenging the underlying assumptions behind management's detailed impairment assessment of investments in subsidiaries.
+We have gained an understanding of the group's process and controls around the carrying value of investments in subsidiaries.
 Where this assessment is dependent on future performance, our review included challenging budgeted revenue and profitability, requesting and considering a range of scenarios, especially where a reasonably possible change in assumptions might give rise to an impairment.